jcatrysse/jira2redmine_migration/README.md

-1. **Synchronise & transform (`transform`)** – inserts missing rows into `migration_mapping_issue_relations`, joins them with the issue mapping table, and derives `proposed_relation_type` heuristically (blocks, relates, duplicates, precedes/follows, or copied).
-Rows missing Redmine issue IDs or a confident relation type are flagged as `MANUAL_INTERVENTION_REQUIRED` with helpful notes.
+1. **Synchronise & transform (`transform`)** – inserts missing rows into `migration_mapping_issue_relations`, joins them with the issue mapping table, and assigns `proposed_relation_type = "relates"` for every Jira link.
+Rows missing Redmine issue IDs are flagged as `MANUAL_INTERVENTION_REQUIRED` with helpful notes.
 2. **Push (`push`)** – iterates over rows in `READY_FOR_CREATION`, posting each relation to Redmine.
 Success updates record the Redmine relation ID and clear